Enthronement of the Japanese emperor: Emperor Meiji's enthronement

 Since the Tempō calendar was in use at the time of the coronation of the 122nd and Meiji Emperor, and the dates differ from the current Gregorian calendar, they are listed in the order of the Tenpō calendar (Gregorian calendar).

-On 13 February 1867 (lunar calendar: December 25, Keio 2), following the death of the 121st Emperor Komei, his son, Crown Prince Mutsuhito succeeded to the throne, becoming the 122nd Emperor of Japan.
+On 13 February 1867 (lunar calendar: December 25, Keio 2), following the death of the 121st Emperor, Emperor Kōmei, his son, Crown Prince Mutsuhito succeeded to the throne, becoming the 122nd Emperor of Japan.
 Initially, the accession ceremony was scheduled to take place in November, but it was postponed due to the many difficulties in the country's affairs amidst the rapid changes in the times, including the return of power by Tokugawa Yoshinobu.

 In May of the following year, 1868, in order to proclaim the arrival of a new era, the new Meiji government decided to hold a new coronation ceremony appropriate to the changes, and appointed the Tsuwano Domain lord and Department of The Tsuwano Domain and deputy governor of the Department of Divinities, Kamei Korekan, was appointed as the Imperial Accession Ceremony Coordinator.
 Iwakura Tomomi ordered Kamei to abolish the Tang-style rituals and restore the old style.
 As a symbol of the new era, the Globe was used in the ceremony to make the emperor's prestige known to the world.
-Since the Takamiza used for the accession to the throne of Emperor Takamyo had been lost in the fire that destroyed the inner palace in the first year of Ansei (1854), the ledger used for the annual festivities was called Takamiza.
 Since the costumes and decorations that were considered to be in the Tang style were completely abolished, the ceremonial dress was abolished and the sash, which had been the second formal dress after the ceremonial dress since the Heian period, was used.
 Flags of honor in the garden were also abolished and replaced by the sakaki flag.

-On August 17, Keio 4 (gregorian calendar: 2 October 1868), he announced that his coronation would take place ten days later, on 27 August (12 October 1868), and related ceremonies began on August 21.
-On the 27th, the next day after the imperial envoy was sent to Emperor Sutoku to read out the decree in front of his spirit on the 26th of the same month, the anniversary of his death, and on the day of the coronation, the decree was read out by the decree envoy, the first person in attendance read out the Norito, and an ancient song was sung.
+On August 17, Keio 4 (gregorian calendar: 2 October 1868), he announced that his enthronement would take place ten days later, on 27 August (12 October 1868), and related ceremonies began on August 21.
+On the 27th, the next day after the imperial envoy was sent to Emperor Sutoku to read out the decree in front of his spirit on the 26th of the same month, the anniversary of his death, and on the day of the enthronement, the decree was read out by the decree envoy, the first person in attendance read out the Norito, and an ancient song was sung.
 Then they all chanted "Hai" and the ceremony ended.